rubiety/where_in_the_world_is_ben/README.md

-where_is_ben_hughes
+Where Is Ben Hughes
 ===================

-Simple app to show where I am, through Foursquare checkins
+Simple app to show where I am, through Foursquare checkins.